Asher4269/is120-hw6-asher-ruiz/README.md

 positioning after as needed.
 As you mentioned, this process was painful, and in the future, I would absolutely design the app from a mobile first POV.

+Unfortunately, the Images were hard to get perfect for this assignment.
+I picked a janky, ai-generated image for my 3 cards, which ended up hurting my responsive design since the images do a bad job of stretching.
+For future webpages, I would probably design my cards from the get-go with better responsive image patterns in mind.

 ## Custom Breakpoints:

 I used tailwind breakpoints for mobile edition and tablets as my breakpoint pixel values.
 I found these on w3 schools, specifically the page about media queries.